Massages Using Aromatherapy Essential Oils

 by Stephanie Chambers

-As I have described above, deeper and more long-lasting experiences tend to come with subtler levels of massage.
-By adding aromatherapy essential oils, their effects are felt both in terms of their smell but also because of their innate therapeutic qualities.
-So then, you receive an effect from two senses at the same time – touch and smell.
+As described above, deeper and more long-lasting experiences tend to come with subtler levels of massage.
+By adding aromatherapy Essential Oils, their effects are felt both in terms of their smell but also because of their innate therapeutic qualities.
+So, you receive an effect from two senses at the same time – touch and smell.

-Essential oils have been used in Ayurvedic massage for centuries.
-That’s why the founder of Amrita Aromatherapy, Dr. Christoph Streicher, decided to receive training from Ayurvedic doctors when he was first setting up our company.
+Essential Oils have been used in Ayurvedic massage for centuries.
+That’s why the founder of Amrita Aromatherapy, Dr. Christoph Streicher, decided to receive training from Ayurvedic doctors when he was first creating Amrita Aromatherapy.

 - To relieve stress: 5 drops of Neroli, 5 drops of Bergamot and 5 drops of Geranium can be mixed with a tablespoon of base massage oil like Almond oil (or you can use Amrita’s Unscented Body Oil as a base).
 Roman Chamomile can also be used to relieve stress.
 When combining oils, the total generally shouldn’t be more than 5 drops per tablespoon for an all body massage, although twice as many drops can be used of Roman Chamomile becauseit is very mild on the skin.*